ElvinYangg/Miscada/README.md

 # Gray-Scott Simulation
 ## Background
 Gray Scott is a reaction-diffusion system, essentially, it is used to model a system that includes a reaction and a diffusion.
+In the Gray-Scott model, the system is described by two variables,these variables represent the densities or concentrations of chemical species involved in a reaction.
+The model assumes that the substrate is converted into the activator through an autocatalytic reaction and that the activator can degrade back into the substrate.
+The underlying dynamics of the model are governed by a set of partial differential equations that describe the diffusion and reaction processes.
+The equations involve parameters such as the diffusion rates of the substances and the reaction rates.
+These parameters control the behavior of the system and determine the patterns that emerge.

 This program builds on the Initial Gray-Scott simulation.
 ## Project Structure